-Every death and serious injury on the road is horrific and unacceptable, tearing apart families and destroying lives.
+Every death and serious injury on the road is horrific and unacceptable, with devastating consequences for families.
 These terrible tragedies happen all over our country, every week.

 Yet these devastating and costly casualties are preventable, and so we should not accept any number.
 Brake believes we should strive towards a vision of zero road deaths and serious injuries.
 This is the only humane aim.

 We must also acknowledge that the traffic causing these tragedies is a major contributor to carbon emissions, and affects the well-being and health of communities.
 In working to tackle the carnage, we can also make our communities greener, healthier, happier places.

 We should aspire to a world where governments, communities and companies have worked together to achieve zero road deaths and serious injuries.

 The Vision Zero movement, started in Sweden, says life and health must never be exchanged for other perceived benefits.
 It places ethics and governments at the heart of achieving change.
 Vision Zero mirrors the visions of many road safety and sustainability organisations.
 It builds transport that is safe, sustainable, healthy and fair.

 Brake is working with other organisations such as Cycling Action Network, Living Streets and NZ School Speeds to call for Vision Zero in New Zealand.